 Yorba Linda, CA

-Tiffany is a second year Biology major.
+Tiffany is a third year Molecular Cell and Developmental Biology major.
 She enjoys being in Kyodo because she finds herself in a group of people that continuously encourage one another.
 With her time playing taiko, she was able to develop herself, both musically and personally, alongside a supportive group of individuals.

 Los Angeles, CA

-Yi-Ling is a second year Biochemistry major.
+Yi-Ling is a third year Biochemistry major.
 Her favorite thing about being on Kyodo is being able to play cool things with cool people.

 class of 2017

-Isaac is a first year Percussion, Musical Education major.
+Isaac is a second year Percussion, Musical Education major.
 He joined the team to work hard, have fun, and make music with a new taiko family.

 San Diego, CA